regionjs/region-core/README.md

 - [ ] config to switch base between redux and react.Context
 - [ ] new ScreenShots
 - [ ] loading => pendingMutex
+- [ ] change package name to react-name since redux is not related anymore